Schiiss/blog/_posts/2025-10-20-where-im-getting-the-most-value-from-generative-ai-today-batch-inference-at-scale.md

 ## 🤖 Use Cases

-There are a few use cases we are working on—some are in production, while others are still in development.
+There are a few use cases we are working on, some are in production, while others are still in development.

 ### 🏷️ Classification